Ohtani carries Angels past Boston, ending LA's 14-game skid

 Ohtani (4-4) yielded four hits and a run while striking out six in a performance befitting an ace.
 He also had two hits, and he put the Angels ahead for the first time by crushing his 12th homer of the season off Nick Pivetta (5-5) in the fifth inning.

+“It’s been long, but it always feel great to win,” Ohtani said through his translator.
+“Obviously, I definitely wanted to win this one.
+Especially on the days I pitch, I just want to put the team in a spot to have a chance to win, and I was able to do that today.”

-Los Angeles won for the first time since May 24 and for the first time under interim manager Phil Nevin, who replaced the fired Joe Maddon after Monday’s series-opening loss.
+Andrew Velazquez added a three-run homer in the sixth as Los Angeles won for the first time in three games under Nevin, who replaced the fired Joe Maddon after Monday’s series-opening loss.
 The Halos won for only the fourth time in 22 games since May 15, when they were 24-13 and in first place in the AL West.

-Pivetta struck out 11 to match the most by a Boston pitcher this season while yielding six hits and two walks.
+“I think everybody exhaled, took a deep breath,” Nevin said.
+“For the last 14 (games), they’ve come every day expecting to win … and when you come in after the game, you see the pain on their faces.
+I know it’s hurting them, and that means a heck of a lot, because they care.
+These last two weeks were painful for them.
+Painful for everybody, but when you see that care in your players, that means a lot.”

 Ohtani was sharp on the mound after struggling in his two previous starts, notably ending the third inning by striking out Rafael Devers with a 101-mph fastball — the third-fastest pitch of his career and his fastest strikeout pitch ever.
 He induced 18 swings and misses after getting just three in his previous start against the Yankees last week.